cloudstead/cloudos-dns/dns-server/install/README.md

    * `service cloudos-dns restart`
    * `service cloudos-dns status`

+There is a separate service called `cloudos-dns-rooty` that performs the modifications of the djbdns data file.
+Because the djbdns data file is only writeable by root, `cloudos-dns-rooty` runs as root, while `cloudos-dns` provides the REST API and runs as an unprivileged user.
+You can control the `cloudos-dns-rooty` service too:

+   * `service cloudos-dns-rooty stop`
+   * `service cloudos-dns-rooty start`
+   * `service cloudos-dns-rooty restart`
+   * `service cloudos-dns-rooty status`

 ## Accessing the server from a cloudstead

 The cloudos-dns server only listens on localhost via regular HTTP.

-In order for your cloudsteads to access it, you will need to install a webserver (Apache or nginx are good choices), and proxy requests to it.
-You can also configure your webserver to use HTTPS, so that DNS management traffic is encrypted.
+In order for your cloudsteads to access it, you will need to install a webserver (Apache or nginx are good choices).
+Configure your web server to proxy requests to cloudos-dns.
+You should also configure your webserver to use HTTPS, so that DNS management traffic is encrypted.

 ## Creating accounts